dwaynethomas/jira_today/README.md

 -test verify results that a user edited
 -test verify results based on the date that a user has edited

+Instructions for use:

+gem install pry
+gem install jira-ruby

 rvm use 2.3.1
 rvm current
-gem install jira-ruby

-gem install pry
+binding.pry
 q  #stops reading in program
 exit-program #stops program

-hw find ticket with my name on it. .method helps with each object.
+hw find ticket with my name on it.
+.method helps with each object.
+(find smaller filter)
+hw split authentication and configuration files